Active senior woman smiling and flexing arms outdoors.

 • T cells are white blood cells responsible for finding and eliminating infected cells in the body.
 As we age, we develop fewer new T cells that recognize and fight foreign substances.
 Our body's existing T cells weaken, and fighting new disease types, including the latest flu varieties, proves difficult.

 • Despite aging, your body produces fewer B cells and reduces its ability to fight infections.
-Seniors' immune responses fail to produce precise antibodies, which they activate slowly when facing threats.
+Seniors' immune responses often fail to produce precise antibodies, which they activate slowly in response to threats.

-• Natural killer cells increase in quantity over time but lose their ability to fight virus-infected and cancerous cells effectively.
+• Natural killer cells increase in quantity over time but lose their ability to effectively fight virus-infected and cancerous cells.

 • Low-level inflammation that continues over time leads to a condition doctors call inflammaging.
 Medical research shows that this slow-burning inflammation can lead to many age-related diseases, including heart problems and diabetes.